-- 1. Anatomy, physiology and biochemistry of livestock, avian and aquatic resources. - 2.
-Distribution of livestock, avian, aquatic and plant food resources. - 3.
-Availability, characteristics and composition of major food sources and their sustainable production and contribution to food security. - 4.
-Management of aquatic, livestock, avian and food crop systems. - 5.
-Chemical, physical properties and nutritional role of aquatic, livestock, avian and crop resources. - 6.
-Impacts of food manipulation, modification, storage, processing, and its bioethics related to aquatic, livestock, avian and crop resources. - 7.
-Use of technologies in food production systems. - 8.
-Relationship between food, nutrition, health and the environment. - 9.
-Microbiological aspects of food quality and safety. - 10.
-Food standards, legal framework and policies and their role in crop, livestock, avian and fisheries. - 11.
-Marketing, economic, social and behavioural factors affecting food security. - 12.
-Catering and mobility of food resources and standards.
+- Anatomy, physiology and biochemistry of livestock, avian and aquatic resources - Distribution of livestock, avian, aquatic and plant food resources. - Availability, characteristics and composition of major food sources and their sustainable production and contribution to food security. - Management of aquatic, livestock, avian and food crop systems. - Chemical, physical properties and nutritional role of aquatic, livestock, avian and crop resources. - The impacts of food manipulation, modification, storage, processing, and its bioethics related to aquatic, livestock, avian and crop resources. - The use of technologies in food production systems. - Relationship between food, nutrition, health and environment. - Microbiological aspects of food quality and safety.

+- Food standards, legal framework and policies and their role in crop, livestock, avian and fisheries. - Marketing, economic, social and behavioural factors affecting food security. - Catering and mobility of food resources and standards.